alex/what-happens-when/README.rst

 image, or some other type of content.
 The location of the resource is specified by the user using a URI (Uniform Resource Identifier).

-The way the browser interprets and displays HTML files is specified in the HTML and CSS specifications.
+The way the browser interprets and displays STATIC HTML files is specified in the HTML and CSS specifications.
 These specifications are maintained by the W3C (World Wide Web Consortium) organization, which is the standards organization for the web.